awslabs/ask-bedrock/README.md

 ask-bedrock prompt "complete this sentence: One small step for me"
 ```

+### MCP
+Ask Amazon Bedrock supports the [Model Context Protocol](https://modelcontextprotocol.io).
+You can register MCP servers through [configuration](#configuration), which auto-discovers resources and tools from an MCP server.
+The resources and tools are then available during invocation.

 ### Pricing

 Note that using Ask Amazon Bedrock incurs AWS fees.
 For more information, see [Amazon Bedrock pricing](https://aws.amazon.com/bedrock/pricing/).
 Consider using a dedicated AWS account and [AWS Budgets](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) to control costs.